FredericoSantinho/SwissBorgChallenge/README.md

+# SwissBorg challenge

+## Goal

+Create a crypto marketplace screen that displays a list of crypto trading pairs with USD.

+## Features

+- Price updates periodical (every 5 seconds).
+- Information on which coins allow yielding.
+- Coins icons.
+- Offline first, data is persisted.
+- Connectivity monitoring, only tries to fetch data when there's connectivity.

+## Arquitecture

+Clean Arquitecture with MVVM.

+## Notes

+Only tested in Android.

+## Kotlin Multiplatform

 This is a Kotlin Multiplatform project targeting Android, iOS.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.